andrealopezpalomeque/viaje-grupo/docs/google-auth.md

 ## Overview

-Google Authentication has been implemented in the ViajeGrupo Nuxt.js client.
+Google Authentication has been implemented in the Text the Check Nuxt.js client.
 This guide walks through enabling and configuring it.

 ## What Was Implemented